Satyam-Rastogi/google-news-scraper-demo/README.md

 # News Collector

-This is a simplified version of the News Collector that demonstrates the core functionality without including the full article scraping or scheduling features.
+This version of the News Collector demonstrates the core functionality.

 ## Features Included